The best decoration addresses in Paris

 For those who love color—or want to add a touch of it—this is the place to be.
 The Socialite Family is the go-to décor brand for modern, connected families, creating its own collections since 2017, all made in Europe.
 You’ll find everything here—furniture, décor, and accessories—to revamp your home from A to Z. Perfect for creating warm, inviting interiors where you truly feel at home.

-We love: the pink and green ceramic vase (€240), the green and purple carafe (€95), the striped quilt (€165), the leopard print cushions (€120), and the Gioia lamp (€450).
+We love: the pink and green ceramic vase (€240), the olive green candle holder (€70), the striped eiderdown (€165), the leopard cushions (€120), or the Gioia lamp (€450).

 The Socialite Family, 12 rue Saint-Fiacre, Paris 2nd.
 Open Tuesday to Saturday from 11 AM to 7 PM.